John-Otago/PhD-Plus/README.md

 - **When: The Scientific Secrets of Perfect Timing** (DH Pink, 2018, Riverhead Books - an imprint of Penguin Random House) || *Read Part One (the first two chapters); the rest is optional.*
 - **Getting Things Done (GTD)®: The Art of Stress-free Productivity, updated edition** (D Allen, 2015, Penguin Book) || *GTD is an influential method.
 The book is rich and dense.
 Take your time to go through it and then try implementing the GTD method.
 I suggest that you purchase a copy and consult it from time to time.
 There are also many websites and blogs devoted to GTD.*

 **I require all my students to read these books on *productivity* and *time management*.
-The goal is to help you get the most out of your graduate school for a fulfilling life and career, if you can implement the principles and methods described in these books.**
+The goal is to help you get the most out of your graduate school for a productive and fulfilling life and career, if you can implement the principles and methods described in these books (or develop your own based on these).**

 #### 3.2.2 Change how you think